leliw/chunker/README.md

 * Chunks markdown text into smaller parts using the `langchain` `RecursiveCharacterTextSplitter`
 * Calculates embeddings for each chunk using the `ipipan/silver-retriever-base-v1.1` for polis lanquage or `Qwen/Qwen3-Embedding-0.6B` for english language
+* Detects the language of the input text using the `lingua-language-detector` library
 * The chunk size is dependent on the model used

 It is designed to be stateless and scalable as part of a microservices architecture.